 Who can make an appeal?

 Appeals can be made by the applicant or their agent only.
 Other parties cannot appeal against any decision taken.
-If you made a representation on an application you will be notified of any appeal and will be given further opportunity to comment.

 Further information or advice